Our responsibilities under the Freedom of Information Act

 Responding to requests for information

 We must respond to requests for information within 20 working days.
+Our FOI response time performance is also published each quarter as part of our publication scheme.

-The applicant may ask to inspect the record on site.
 If we have grounds for not releasing the information requested, we must issue a refusal notice.
 The notice must explain:

 what exemption we have applied and why;